 - How would the resulting loss of income affect your finances?
 How would that affect your lifestyle and your ability to provide?

 Physicians often have thousands of dollars in student loans to repay.
-This debt doesn’t go away because one cannot work.
+Sure, refinancing your medical school loans to a lower rate can make a world of difference.
+But this debt doesn’t go away because one cannot work.

-Doctors also enjoy nice lifestyles based on earning high salaries.
+Doctors are also able to enjoy comfortable lifestyles due to the high salaries they earn.
 You could not maintain yours without your career income.
 Plus, medical professionals have few to no options for replacement careers that pay what they make.

 People need disability insurance because many injuries and illnesses occur away from the job.
-Workers compensation does not cover these conditions.
-Some people rely on Social Security Disability protection.
-But physicians would find the paltry benefits far less than enough to pay their bills and maintain their lifestyles.
+Workers' compensation does not cover these conditions.
+Some people rely on Social Security Disability Insurance (SSDI).
+But physicians would find the limitations of these benefits to be substantially less than what they would need to pay their bills and maintain their lifestyles.

 Long-term disability insurance is a contract with an insurance company.
 You make regular premium payments to the insurer.
-You can pay by the month, quarter or once a year.
+You can pay by the month, quarter, or year.
 In exchange, the company agrees to pay you contracted benefits if you suffer a disability that affects your income.
-The benefits replace some or all of the income you lost by being unable to work.
+The benefits replace some or all of the income you lose by being unable to work.

 Group insurance covers a company’s employees or members of an organization.
 Employers often provide group insurance, including disability, as an added benefit.
 Trade associations offer them as a benefit of membership.
 The American Medical Association and the American Dental Association offer group coverage.

-Group disability plans are guaranteed issued.
+Group disability plans are guaranteed issue.
 This means if you apply for coverage, you’ll be automatically enrolled.
 There is no underwriting.